The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Data and Estimation

-The use of random forests as a generic classifier has a few benefits: (1) Many machine learning algorithms such as neural networks have numerous hyper-parameters to tune and the performance crucially depends on a suitable choice of hyper-parameters.
+The use of random forests as a generic classifier has a few benefits: (1) Many machine learning algorithms such as neural networks have numerous hyper-parameters to tune and the performance crucially depends on the suitable choice of hyper-parameters.
 Random forests, on the other hand, have only a few hyper-parameters.
-In the numerical studies in this paper, we simply choose a set of hyper-parameters that are commonly used for classification problems, without cross-validation or tuning, in order to demonstrate the robustness of the algorithm. {\revise In particularly, we mostly use $B=1000$, $z=T$, $m=\sqrt{N}$ and $l=50$.
-The effect of the hyper-parameters is studied in Appendix \ref{sec:hyper-parameter}.} (2) The numerical recipe for the algorithm is implemented in many programming languages such as R and Python and ready to use.
-In Appendix~\ref{sec:sample-code}, we provide a demonstration using scikit-learn, a popular machine learning package in Python that implements random forests, to estimate customer choice.
-As one can see, it takes less than 20 lines to implement the procedure.
+In the numerical studies in this paper, we simply choose a set of hyper-parameters that are commonly used for classification problems, without cross-validation or tuning, in order to demonstrate the robustness of the algorithm.
+In particularly, we mostly use $B=1000$, $z=T$, $m=\sqrt{N}$ and $l=50$.
+The effect of the hyper-parameters is studied in Online Appendix~\ref{sec:hyper-parameter}.
+(Due to page limit, Online Appendix is available in online version or upon request.)
+(2) The implementation of the generic algorithm is included in packages of R and Python.
+In Appendix~\ref{sec:sample-code}, we demonstrate the algorithm using scikit-learn, a popular machine learning package in Python that implements random forests, to estimate consumer choices.
+It usually takes less than 20 lines to implement the procedure.